Zoom Event Manager

 How do I become a Braver Angels Zoom Event Manager?

-Anyone who wishes to help run online events is welcome to apply for training below.
-We’ll figure out the most appropriate role for you and get you started with the training process.
+Anyone who wishes to help run online events is welcome to enroll in our training below.
 When you’re all trained up, we’ll start to notify you when we need help running events around the country.

 Braver Angels will also provide ongoing support, helping you to keep up with best practices and updates to the Zoom platform.
 You’ll also have a chance to pay it forward and train other Event Managers.